Image credit: Filmmaker Magazine

 So, has popular culture predicted digital advancement?
 Or has it simply given it some ideas to work with?
 Films and TV shows, particularly science fiction, can impact technological development because new inventions and advancements tend to respond to the needs or interests of the general public.
 It’s not too far fetched to believe that concepts which are currently popular in film and TV will inform the next digital age!

-If you enjoyed this post, our blog is regularly updated with articles on current advancements in digital technology.
-You can check out our recent article on fitness data analytics or take a look at how targeted advertising might be incorporated into our media streaming services.
+If you enjoyed this post, you can check out our recent article on fitness data analytics or take a look at how targeted advertising might be incorporated into our media streaming services.